Krishnachaitanyakoppaku/LAN-Only_online_meet/README.md

 python server.py
 ```
 - Click "Start Server" in the GUI
+- Server joins as "Host" participant automatically
+- Use Host controls to enable video/audio/presentation
 - Note the displayed IP address for clients to connect

 ### 3. Connect Clients